Rust CLI · NL entry · building in public

 Eight pillars.
 Each one is a place where we resisted putting a verb in the shell.

-Thin shell, NL entry
+Thin shell, natural-language entry

 Role registry